INFORMATION FOR TRAVELERS

 16. Services in hotels

-Embassy of the Republic of Latvia in the Arab Republic of Egypt
+Embassy of the Republic of Estonia in the Arab Republic of Egypt

 E- mail: [email protected]